torvalds/linux/Documentation/dev-tools/kunit/architecture.rst

   To build a KUnit kernel from the current ``.config``, you can use the ``build`` argument: ``./tools/testing/kunit/kunit.py build``.
-- ``exec`` command executes kernel results either directly (using User-mode Linux configuration), or through an emulator such as QEMU.
+- ``exec`` command executes kernel results either directly (using User-mode GNU/Linux configuration), or through an emulator such as QEMU.
 It reads results from the log using standard output (stdout), and passes them to ``parse`` to be parsed.
   If you already have built a kernel with built-in KUnit tests,